AbrrenC/CS_Chatbot/README.md

-# CS_Chatbot
+# Customer Service Chatbot
-This repo is used to deploy my Customer Service (CS) Chatbot using Llama2 model.
+This repo is used to deploy my Customer Service (CS) Chatbot using the Llama2 model.